Suki Waterhouse: Acting

 In 2014, Waterhouse played Bethany Williams in the romantic comedy Love, Rosie.
 She also played Marlene in the Divergent sequel The Divergent Series: Insurgent (2015), based on the book of the same name.
 Waterhouse played Arlen in Ana Lily Amirpour's romance thriller film The Bad Batch (2016).
 In June 2016, it was announced that Waterhouse would play Cecily of York in the Starz miniseries adaptation of the novel The White Princess by Philippa Gregory.
 In September 2016, it was announced that Waterhouse would star opposite Ansel Elgort in the film Jonathan.
 She has also played "The Girl" in the 2017 drama film The Girl Who Invented Kissing, written and directed by Tom Sierchio, and Quintana in Billionaire Boys Club (2018).

 In 2023, Waterhouse portrayed keyboardist Karen Sirko in the Amazon Prime series Daisy Jones & the Six.
-While the character in the novel by the same name is American, showrunner Scott Neustadter made the character British to "hammer home Karen's commitment to music and living a life dedicated to being in a great rock band."
+While the character in the novel of the same name is American, showrunner Scott Neustadter made the character British to "hammer home Karen's commitment to music and living a life dedicated to being in a great rock band."